ahzeeshan/ahzeeshan.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral scholar at the Pritzker School of Molecular Engineering, the University of Chicago working with [Dr. Giulia Galli](https://pme.uchicago.edu/faculty/giulia-galli).
 I received my PhD in Mechanical Engineering in 2020 from Carnegie Mellon University advised by [Dr. Venkat Viswanathan](https://www.cmu.edu/me/venkatgroup/index.html).
 My research is in the areas of computational materials science and condensed matter physics with energy storage, conversion and computing applications.
-I graduated from Indian Institute of Technology Delhi in 2015 with a B.Tech. in Mechanical Engineering, winning the institute silver medal.
+I graduated from Indian Institute of Technology Delhi with a B.Tech. in Mechanical Engineering, winning the institute silver medal.
 [Here](/files/AhmadCV.pdf) is my CV.

 Research
 ------------------